Orson Welles Paul Masson advertisements: 1980: "French" "Champagne"

 Welles's drunken inability to get through this script without severely slurring his speech, visibly swaying as he propped himself up at the table, formed the basis of the out-takes.
-(At the time, laws around Protected Designation of Origin (PDO) did not prevent Paul Masson from advertising its Californian sparkling wine as "champagne."
-Subsequent changes in 1992 made this illegal for any wines not made from grapes grown in the Champagne region of France.)

 1980: Chateau tasting party, Chablis

 This had Welles seated in the gardens in front of the portal of Paul Masson's chateau (the entrance to an eighteenth century Spanish church, imported to Saratoga, California) in the San Francisco Bay Area, surrounded by young people:

 1980: Barbecue, Burgundy

 The penultimate time Welles appeared in a television ad in the series, this one had Welles seated at a barbecue, surrounded by young people:

 1981: Park, Emerald Dry

 This was Welles's last physical appearance in a Paul Masson television advert, and was restricted to one brief shot at the end of the ad, although he narrated.
 The advert has the minuet from Boccherini's String Quintet in E major playing in the background, and after a brief opening shot of the Paul Masson chateau, there follows a montage of rural landscapes and pouring wine, finishing on Welles in a park, as he narrates throughout: